jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/user-information.md

 ![User Drop Down Menu](https://res.cloudinary.com/fluid-attacks/image/upload/v1646335539/docs/web/web_asm-user_dropdown_menu.png)

-The first information on this menu is your username and email address with which you signed in.
+The first information on
+this menu is your username,
+email address with which
+you signed in and your
+mobile phone number which
+one you subscribe to the ASM.
+Remember your privileges
-Your privileges are attached to this email address.
+are attached to this
+email address.
-Differences in access privileges are managed depending on your role on the ASM, which is also shown on this menu.
+Differences in access
+privileges are managed depending on your role on the ASM, which is also shown on this menu.
-You can find out more about roles [here](/machine/web/groups/roles).
+You can find out
+more about roles
+[here](/machine/web/groups/roles).
 (Be sure to check out the
 [role table](/machine/web/groups/roles/#roles-table).)